Program of Study for the Master’s program

 I. Base Requirements: All three tracks require at least 30 credit hours, including one or two semesters of the Graduate Research Seminar, MAT 590.
 Credits must be distributed as follows:

-A. Thesis Option: A minimum of 21 credit hours (of which 6 are thesis credits) must be at the graduate level.
+A. Thesis Option: A minimum of 21 credit hours must be at the graduate level.
+For students entering the program in Fall 2014 or later, 5 of these credits must be thesis credits (MAT 699) and 1 credit must be a course on Responsible Conduct of Research (INT 601).
+Students in the thesis option who entered prior to Fall 2014 need 6 credits of MAT 699.
 A program of study must be developed and approved by the student’s advisory committee.
 Upon completion of the course of study and the thesis, the student must present an oral defense of the thesis.

 B. Non-thesis Option: A minimum of 24 credit hours must be at the graduate level.
 Three written comprehensive examinations must be passed prior to graduation; no oral examinations are required.
 The comprehensive examinations consist of three parts, consisting of approximately 2/5 upper level undergraduate mathematics (to be taken in the second semester of graduate study), 2/5 core graduate courses from the chosen track, and 1/5 on a specialty.
 Decisions for retakes are up to the student’s committee.